 A set of two 2kWp solar installations at the UNDP offices in Maun and Kasane with a 1200VA inverter to provide power to the computers, main server and security lighting.
 We are also in the process of replacing all the flourescent lighting with LED tube lights.

-6kWp Residential solar system in Maun
+6kWp Off-grid residential solar system in Maun

 Residential solar in Chanoga (30km from Maun)